AuDigitalHealth/lingo/docs/USERGUIDE.md

-# Snomio User Guide
+# Lingo User Guide

 ## Purpose

-The purpose of this document is to provide a basic guide to the Snomio application for uninitiated users.
+The purpose of this document is to provide a basic guide to the Lingo application for uninitiated users.

 The guide covers the following topics: